porfskylord/Query_Manager/README.md

 ## Installation & Setup
 - Download the setup file from the link
 - 🔗 [Score Card](https://porfskylord.github.io/Query_Manager/)

-### Prerequisites
-- Nothing, everything is included in the setup file
-- Just make sure to install it in "C:\Program Files (x86)"

 ### Clone the Repository
 1. **Clone the Repository:**